avaropoint/weblisk/README.md

 ---

-**Weblisk v1.0** - Revolutionary single-file routes for the modern web 🚀
+**Weblisk v1.0** - A minimal, production-ready HTML-over-WebSocket framework for Deno 🚀